-- (a) Placing the dog on warning (i.e. indicating that any further incidents involving the dog may result in a period of suspension and the requirement for retraining); - (b) Suspending the dog with a requirement for retraining.
+- (a) Placing the dog on warning (i.e. indicating that any further incidents involving the dog may result ' - (b) for retraining.
 Suspension periods may vary from a minimum of 3 months to a maximum of 12 months.
 During the suspension period the Member should obtain independent advice about the behaviour retraining necessary to overcome the behaviour problem; - (c) Permanent exclusion of the dog from any sanctioned AFA activity.